suminohh/content-ops-starter/content/pages/blog/why-i-changed-my-website.md

 2. There was no support for bugs or errors.
 3. It wasn't ideal for hosting blog content.

+Another major factor that came into play was my desire to rebrand.
+My previous website was playful, a little girly, and whimsical, which reflects my personality, but it didn't come across as professional, or, perhaps, as intentional.

 And now with the rise of AI, I felt like I had no excuse not to try to build my own website.

 I took an intro to web development class during college where we dabbled in HTML and CSS, and I figured the experience I gained from side projects over the years might get me somewhere, especially with AI.
 Between Google AI Studio, Claude, and Cursor, I considered designing in Figma and vibe coding my way through, but I was lazy and wanted to launch quickly, so I "cheated."